 I didn’t think it was a perfect movie, but I’ll give Hereditary this – it got to me like very few horror films ever have.
 I ended up watching maybe a third of it through my fingers, which I haven’t done since I was a child.

 Oh my god, an Agatha Christie novel I’ve never read before!
 I can’t claim to have equally strong recollections of all the Christie books I read as a teenager, but Ordeal by Innocence was a genuine blank spot, since somehow it avoided my collecting zeal.
-Of course, I couldn’t resist trying to figure out the mystery; while I did guess the identity of the murderer before the final reveal, it was probably too late into the book to feel smug about.

 I’ve yet to see a Guillermo del Toro film that made me a true believer, but this visually ravishing adult fairytale came closest, and is easily the one I’ve enjoyed the most.
 At the very least, you gotta admire him for tackling a premise that many would find way too icky with such sincerity.